turingschool/module_5/flower_exercise_2.0.md

 ### Review of Pairin

-With your new top 4 qualities, answer these questions:

-1. Thinking Style (how do you think best?)
-2. Most Intense Driver (what drives you?)
-3. Top EQ Competency (how do you lead with emotional intelligence?)
-4. Highest Virtue Class (how does this help you manage and overcome problems?
-How can this virtue help you with relationships?
-How does this virtue help enahnce health and overall well-being?)

 ### What's Changed for You
-Individual Reflections (prompting questions)

 Turn/Talk or Whole Group Sharing Out

 ### Review: What is the Flower Exercise?
 This is meant to help you discover your top priorities and most important guiding principles for your immediate job search and your overall career.

 The process for narrowing these pieces down is to follow these three steps:
-1. Brainstorm -- you did this in your session prework
+1. Brainstorm -- *you did this in your session prework*
 2. Synthesize
 3. Prioritize